aitorpitarchfontcuberta/ACOUSTIC-DESIGN-OF-A-THEATER-ROOM-AND-CINEMA-ADAPTATION/README.md

 - Include a brief description of the test/reproduction steps for any modifications.

-## Author / Contact
+## Authors / Contact

-Project author: aitorpitarchfontcuberta  and Bernat García
+Project authors: aitorpitarchfontcuberta  and Bernat García

 GitHub: [https://github.com/aitorpitarchfontcuberta](https://github.com/aitorpitarchfontcuberta)

-For questions about the project, simulation details, or to request raw data/scripts, open an issue in this repository or contact the author via their GitHub profile.
+For questions about the project, simulation details, or to request raw data/scripts, open an issue in this repository or contact the authors via their GitHub profile.

 ## Acknowledgements